Ibo-creates/Tacmote_attiny85_irremote/README.md

 ## Overview

 I wanted to use a Tic Tac box as the enclosure for a small electronics project because of its compact size and portability.
-So I decided to build Tacmota an IR remote controlling my TV and air conditioner from a single device, eliminating the need for me to carry multiple remotes.
+So I decided to build Tacmote an IR remote controlling my TV and air conditioner from a single device, eliminating the need for me to carry multiple remotes.

 ## How It Works